Carrick Castle Boat Club was founded on 10th February 1989.

 Please read the Carrick Castle Boat Club’s Constitution before signing this form as you must abide by this as a member.

 The club can also provide you with a Private Mooring tag free of charge (recommended) – see photo.
 The slipway gate and slipway are now managed by Carrick Castle Estate Lodge and you use it at your own risk.
-If your mooring should lose its Crown Estate mooring tag, the club charges £5.00 to obtain a replacement.
+If your mooring should lose its Crown Estate Scotland mooring tag, the club charges £5.00 to obtain a replacement.

 If you have been allocated a mooring, you must download and complete the Vessel Owner’s Agreement with the Carrick Castle Boat Club.
-This form has been produced by the Crown Estate for clubs.
+This form has been produced by Crown Estate Scotland for clubs.
 Two copies of the form must be completed and signed and one copy will be returned to you signed by a club’s Office Bearer.
 It is essential that you sign and date the documents for a valid agreement.
 Download below:-

-If you decide at any time in the future that you wish to give up your mooring, either by selling it or removing it you will need to complete the Crown Estate Termination/Nomination Form and send it to the club with your Crown Estate tag (if appropriate).
+If you decide at any time in the future that you wish to give up your mooring, either by selling it or removing it you will need to complete the Crown Estate Termination/Nomination Form and send it to the club with your Crown Estate Scotland tag (if appropriate).

 The Private Mooring tag has double-sided lettering.
 These have been very successful in keeping visiting boats off private moorings when a mooring is not in use by the owner’s boat.
 These are provided by the club to member’s moorings free of charge.